z631200/English_LearningTool/README.md

 3. Use a TTS API to generate an audio file for the questions.
 4. Run the listening test.

-## 🕹️ Commands (temp)
-1. play: Play the spoken question
-2. answer: Choose from options a, b, c, or d
-3. stop: Stop audio playback

 ## 專案結構
 ```
 main/